Michle99/module20_React/ALAB_320H_11_React_Page_Layout/README.md

 # Employee Directory React App

 ## Overview
 This React App is a simple Employee Directory app with its page layout and a search functionality included.
+Used Random user API: https://randomuser.me/api/

 ## Screenshots